Vol 6, No 2 (2011)

 We present an online adaptive hierarchical clustering algorithm in a decision tree framework.
 Our model consists of an online adaptive binary tree and a code formation layer.

-A Comperative Approach to Cluster Validation 230-243
+A Comparative Approach to Cluster Validation 230-243

 The estimation of the appropriate number of clusters is a known problem in cluster analysis, that affects the clusters stability.